Azure/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/TROUBLESHOOTING.md

 - Additionally, if you're using a virtual network or private link, and your evaluation run upload fails because of that, check out this [guide](https://docs.microsoft.com/azure/machine-learning/how-to-enable-studio-virtual-network#access-data-using-the-studio).

-### Safety Metric Supported Regions
+### Troubleshoot Safety Evaluator Issues

-Risk and safety evaluators depend on the Azure AI Studio safety evaluation backend service.
+- Risk and safety evaluators depend on the Azure AI Studio safety evaluation backend service.
 For a list of supported regions, please refer to the documentation [here](https://aka.ms/azureaisafetyeval-regionsupport).
+- If you encounter a 403 Unauthorized error when using safety evaluators, verify that you have the `Contributor` role assigned to your Azure AI project. `Contributor` role is currently required to run safety evaluations.

 ## Handle Simulation Errors